CSublow/milestone-project-one/README.md

 This project represents a fictional scenario in which the famous 1960s rock band The Monkees asks me (the developer) to create a band website that fulfils a number of stated objectives.
 These objectives are:

-1. Provide a place for fans and prospective fans to listen to select recordings from their back catalogue and any new material.
+1. Provide a place for fans and prospective fans to listen to select recordings from The Monkees' back catalogue and any new material.
-2. Publicise their availability to perform at private events, such as weddings and private parties.
+2. Publicise The Monkees' availability to perform at private events, such as weddings and private parties.
 3. Provide links to wider social media, including Facebook, Twitter and YouTube.

 In addition, the developer has identified a number of other objectives that the website should fulfil, in keeping with users' expectations of how a website for a household name band such as The Monkees should look and what functionality it should possess.
 These additional objectives are: